-Each unseal key holder runs the following command and enters their unseal key:
+Each key holder runs the following command and enters their unseal key.

-When the final unseal key holder enters their key, Vault will output the new unseal keys:
+Repeat the step to complete the rekey operation.
+When the final unseal key holder enters their key, Vault will output the new unseal keys.

 Like the initialization process, Vault supports PGP encrypting the resulting unseal keys and creating backup encryption keys for disaster recovery.